Dumplings, vendors and patrons at the Sunday Night Market in Chiang Mai, Thailand

 Thai Sounds With Food Words: Memory Enhancement Through Imagination

-After virtual teleportation up and across the grand globe, and finally touching down in Southeast Asia’s humongous hub of Bangkok, I was unsurprisingly bombarded with the Thai language.
-Bangkok is a city of around 15 million where there is no shortage of being able to eavesdrop on Thai conversations.
-There are seemingly endless talkative Thais in the country’s steamy mega city.
-Add another 55 million outside of the colossal capital and there is no shortage of tonal Thai to take in.
+Bangkok is a city of around 15 million people, so there’s no shortage of eavesdropping possibilities.
+There are endless talkative Thais in the country’s steamy mega city.
+Add another 55 million outside the colossal capital and there’s no shortage of tonal Thai to take in.

 After spending the majority of the last year in Spanish speaking countries, the ability to function in the local tongue was taken for granted.
 Now, in the former Siam, since my arsenal of Thai words is close to non existent, I mindfully realize that language ability is a big benefit.

 One way to elicit a genuine smile from a local is to attempt to verbalize Thai words.
 Imagine a foreign person in your country.
 You expect them to speak English or your local tongue.
-It is probably not any different the way locals in Thailand see foreigners.
-Of course in tremendous tourist zones like Chiang Mai, English is widely spoken.
+It’s probably not any different the way locals in Thailand see foreigners.

 10 Food-Related Thai Words & How to Remember Them

-food = ahan
+1.) food = ahan

 Two syllables – a han